spacetelescope/stpipe/docs/source/model_library.rst

    ...     print(f"\tModel indices for {group_name}: {group_index_map[group_name]}")

 ..
 WARNING::
-   Although `AbstractModelLibrary.group_names` and
+   Although `~stpipe.library.AbstractModelLibrary.group_names` and
-   `AbstractModelLibrary.group_indices` do not require an open library, any "borrows" using the indices do.
+   `~stpipe.library.AbstractModelLibrary.group_indices` do not require an open library, any "borrows" using the indices do.
 Be sure to open the library before trying to borrow a model.

-`AbstractModelLibrary.asn` provides read-only access to the association data.
+`~stpipe.library.AbstractModelLibrary.asn` provides read-only access to the association data.

 .. code-block:: pycon